rocher/git-flow-tutorial/README.md

 In order to have more realistic examples, lets suppose following facts:

-  1. the maintainer username is `rocher`
+  1. the maintainer username is `rocher` (it's the GitHub username I'm using to develop and maintain this tutorial; change it for `lee`, if you feel more comfortable)
   2. the integrator username is `ted`
   3. in the developers team we have `alice` and `bob`
   4. GitHub repository is used as a central, distribution point, so only